 Helicopters in top flight

-What started as an Italian family-run business in the early days of aeroplanes has become, through a series of partnerships, innovations and alliances, a top producer of helicopters worldwide.
+What started as an Italian family-run business in the early days of airplanes has become, through a series of partnerships, innovations and alliances, a top producer of helicopters worldwide.

-The area around Cascina Costa, a small town about 35 kilometres north of Milan, Italy, has had a long association with military transportation.
+The area around Cascina Costa, a small town about 22 miles north of Milan, Italy, has had a long association with military transportation.
 The Italian cavalry maintained stables here because the flat, fertile land was good for horses.
-The topography also proved good for aeroplanes.
+The topography also proved good for airplanes.

 In the 1940s, Domenico Agusta, Giovanni’s son, who was now in charge of the business, decided to set up a company to take advantage of the booming motorcycle sector and the high level of local engineering expertise.
 This became Meccanica Verghera (MV Agusta), which produced and marketed motorcycles between 1952 and 1976.